Share this article with your friends

 The community(ies) that gather each week are different from but connected with the communities that gather at weekends.
-The communities that study at Queen’s are different from, but connected with, those who study online or at Shallowford House.
+The communities that study at Queen’s are different from, but connected with, those who study online or in digital learning mode.
 Likewise, the communities of independent students are different from, but connected with, those who are sponsored for ordained and authorised ministries.

 Student involvement manifests in a number of ways, but broadly splits into two types:

 - Formal involvement: representation on, and contribution to, various bodies within Queen's